 Registering with the SNS

 To use the public system, you must first register after receiving your residence permit.
-Here’s how it works in 2025:
+Here’s how it works:

 - Find your local Centro de Saúde (health centre) linked to your residential address.